-What is ransomware, why is it such an effective method of attack, and how can you protect your organization against it?
+What is ransomware, why is it such an effective method of attack, and how can you stop ransomware attacks?

-Ransomware is an advanced form of cyberattack, and one of the biggest threats that security teams around the world are facing.
+Ransomware is an advanced form of cyberattack, and one of the most harmful threats that security teams around the world are facing.
 Ransomware is used to target all organizations, from small teams to large enterprises, state systems and government networks.

 One of the most famous examples of ransomware is the WannaCry ransomware attack.
 WannaCry was a piece of malware that infected over 230,000 computers across 150 companies within a single day.
 It encrypted all files it found on a device and requested users pay $300 worth of bitcoin payments to restore them.